In 2020 49% of GCSE entries were awarded the most outstanding grades 8-9, the equivalent of an A* or A**

 The school offers a broad curriculum and continues to build its academic profile under the headship of Mrs Carole Cameron with girls surpassing their academic expectations as well as becoming well-rounded individuals, confident in their own skin.

-A* results, with one in four entries awarded the most outstanding grades 8-9 and all grades well above the national average.
+A* results, with 49% of entries awarded the most outstanding grades 8-9 and all grades well above the national average.
 The school also celebrated significant value-added scores that measure achievement against predicted grades throughout each girl’s educational journey.

 The Next Chapter

-We are extremely proud of our Queen Mary’s 2019 leavers who all received offers from their first choice sixth form and several gained scholarships to attend prestigious sixth forms including Academic, Music and Riding scholarships to Ampleforth, The Mount, Sidcot, Stowe, St Mary’s Cambridge and Uppingham.
+We are extremely proud of our Queen Mary’s 2019 leavers.
+They all received offers from their first choice for 6th form, this included scholarships for Academia, Music & Riding to independent sixth forms such as Stowe, St Mary’s (Cambridge), St Catherine’s (Bramley) and Uppingham.
 This is a real testament to the success of the structure of Queen Mary’s School, now educating pupils from age 4 – 16.

 There are currently Queen Mary’s former pupils studying at both Oxford and Cambridge universities.